PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 TRACE("%s", str.GetBuffer());

-// no error occurs because pointer to null string is returned
+// no error occurs because a pointer to '\0' is returned

 TRACE("%s", str.GetCString());

 Table 11.5.
-Difference of String Processing Functions with the String Containing Several '\0's
+Difference of String Processing Functions with the String Containing Several nulls('\0's)

 Function Description